coyote240/resume/src/resume.md

 ## Experience

-### Lead Full-Stack Developer at ThinkTank
+### Lead Full-Stack Developer/Acting Director of Security at ThinkTank
 *January 2017 - Present*

-Leads a cross-functional team of developers, testers and product managers to plan, develop and deploy the ThinkTank flagship application.
+Lead and mentored a cross-functional team of developers, testers and product managers to plan, develop and deploy the ThinkTank flagship application.
+Through white-board review, pull request review and face-to-face interaction, helped to establish an elevated standard for code and architecture quality across the organization.

+Introduced git-flow as a process for managing commits, resulting in a drastic reduction in lost developer time due to broken builds.

+Worked with CFO and Product Management to establish, review and ratify the total of ThinkTank's security policies.
+Engaged with third-party penetration testing company to perform tests on multiple applications.
+Managed static and dynamic analysis of application code using Veracode.
+Triaged, assigned and performed remediation of security flaws as they were found.

+Reviewed the totality of security software used by ThinkTank, negotiated and consolidated vendor contracts, resulting in over 50k in annual software and contractor savings.

+Assisted the CFO in preparing ThinkTank for SOC2 Readiness Assessment.

+Engaged with ThinkTank clients on security matters, including addressing contract concerns.

-**Technology stack:** Angular2, Node.js, Docker, Amazon AWS, Material
+**Technology stack:** Angular2/4, Node.js, Docker, Amazon AWS (ECS, S3,
+        Inspector), Typescript, Veracode, AlertLogic, Bash scripting, Python

 ### Senior Cloud Front End Developer at Hewlett Packard Enterprise
 *August 2015 - December 2016*